What is the Compost Facility?

-The City of Paducah Compost Facility located at 1560 North 8th Street accepts brush, leaves, and yard debris.
-The Compost Facility is accepting yard debris from Paducah and McCracken County residents.
+The City of Paducah Compost Facility accepts brush, leaves, and yard debris from Paducah and McCracken County residents.
 This service is free to Paducah city residents.
-County residents and contractors working within the city limits will be charged according to fee schedule below.
+County residents and contractors working within the city limits will be charged according to the fee schedule below.
 Contractors will only be allowed to dispose of debris removed from within the city limits of Paducah.
-Furthermore, contractors working inside the Paducah city limits who drop off debris will need to have the name of resident and address of the location from where the yard debris has been collected.
+Contractors working inside the Paducah city limits who drop off debris will need to have the name of resident and address of the location from where the yard debris has been collected.

 1560 North 8th Street, Paducah